wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * ICAO = International Civil Aviation Organization, a specialized agency of the United Nations that supports aviation and navigation around the globe.
 * IAW = (logbook term – In Accordance With – and AD or SB)
 * ICAO = International Civil Aviation Organization
-* IMC = <p><a href="https://www.aeroclass.org/imc-in-aviation/" target="_blank" rel="noreferrer noopener">IMC</a> stands for Instrument Meterological Conditions, the weather conditions that describe a situation where pilots are required to operate with instruments only and following IFR.
+* IMC = <p><a href="https://www.aeroclass.org/imc-in-aviation/" target="_blank">IMC</a> stands for Instrument Meterological Conditions, the weather conditions that describe a situation where pilots are required to operate with instruments only and following IFR.
 * IFR = Instrument Flight Rules, the regulations for aircraft operations when using visual references is not possible for the pilots so they can fly by using instruments only.
 By following these rules, pilots can create IFR flight plans for various weather conditions.
 * IFR = Instrument Flight Rules.
 An Instrument Rating is further training after a Pilot’s license to allow pilots to fly in bad weather.
 The pilot has been trained to not merely fly by instruments alone, but also to understand the Air Traffic Control system, because an IFR flight is continuously monitored by ATC, radar, flight following, and a dozen other agencies
-* IFSD = Integrated <a href="https://www.aeroclass.org/what-is-a-standby-flight/" target="_blank" rel="noreferrer noopener">Standby Flight</a> Display, a flight instrument which is commonly found in modern airliners and serves as a backup for primary instruments such as the altimeter, airspeed and attitude indicators.
+* IFSD = Integrated <a href="https://www.aeroclass.org/what-is-a-standby-flight/" target="_blank">Standby Flight</a> Display, a flight instrument which is commonly found in modern airliners and serves as a backup for primary instruments such as the altimeter, airspeed and attitude indicators.
-* ILS = <a href="https://www.aeroclass.org/ils-aviation/" target="_blank" rel="noreferrer noopener">Instrument Landing System</a>, a system that uses radio waves to assist landings in IFR conditions.
+* ILS = <a href="https://www.aeroclass.org/ils-aviation/" target="_blank">Instrument Landing System</a>, a system that uses radio waves to assist landings in IFR conditions.
 * In-line engine = An engine in which the cylinders are mounted in a straight line or else in two, connected at an angle
 * INS = Inertial Naviagation System
 * INT = Interior